Romanguy13/kickback/README.md

 - Step 4:
   - Now let us make life easier and format a document on save.
 Hit `command + ,`
   - In the search bar, search: `Editor: Format On Save`
-  - Select the check box and hit `command + s` to save your settings.
+  - Select the checkbox and hit `command + s` to save your settings.
 - Step 5:
   - Finally, let us reload VSCode to ensure our updates/changes are applied.
   - Hit `command + shift + p`